langchr86/mini-nas/README.md

 We use RAID1 configuration for data and metadata in the btrfs volume.
-This means not only the management data of the filesystem but also the user data on the volume is organized that each data block is contained 2 times on individual physical hard disc.
+This means not only the management data of the filesystem but also the user data on the volume is organized that each data block is contained 2 times on individual physical hard disk.

-This means that each block exists on both used discs in our setup.
+This means that each block exists on both used disks in our setup.
 But RAID mechanisms do not provide some kind of backup but only high availability.
 So if one drive dies we can still access and work with our data.
-But if the user does delete a file which is needed later the data is erased on both discs.
+But if the user does delete a file which is needed later the data is erased on both disks.

 To secure users against such mistakes we have the previous described snapshot mechanism which let us access a defined state of the whole samba share at a given time.